📄 Academic Planning

 1,500

-to 3,000 words — typical research proposal length
+to 3,000 words — ideal length for your research proposal

-Target one specific supervisor per proposal — not generic
+Aim to connect with one specific supervisor per proposal

 Title

-Specific, concise and searchable (10 to 15 words maximum).
+Craft a specific, concise, and searchable title (10-15 words).
 Avoid vague titles like "A Study on Climate Change in Bangladesh."
-Use: "Flood-Induced Livelihood Displacement in Coastal Char Islands: A Mixed-Methods Study of Adaptation Strategies in Bhola District 2020 to 2024."
-The specificity immediately signals academic seriousness.
+Instead, consider something precise, such as "Flood-Induced Livelihood Displacement in Coastal Char Islands: A Mixed-Methods Study of Adaptation Strategies in Bhola District (2020-2024)."
+This targeted approach immediately conveys your academic intent.

 Background